 This extra step makes the factory provider reusable.

-We can register our
+You can register the

 where it replaces the previous